Mitsui Professor of Entrepreneurship

 Assistant Professor of Technological Innovation, Entrepreneurship, and Strategic Management

 |CV||Google Scholar Profile

 My years as an engineer and an executive in startup companies yielded a deep interest in the emergence and evolution of new organizations.
-Those experiences also have informed my understanding of key issues that affect early-stage companies technical workers.
+Those experiences also have informed my understanding of key issues that affect early-stage companies and technical workers.
 In my multi-faceted research on startups I employ both econometric methods and fieldwork to analyze how ventures assemble and deploy resources.
 My dissertation explores the role of employee non-compete agreements in the ability of organizations to acquire talent and has been cited by Governor Patrick’s office as influencing their decision to support non-compete reform in Massachusetts.
-In more recent work, I’ve built a dataset covering the speech recognition industry since its inception in 1952 in order to understand how entrants formulate technical commercialization strategies and the impact of these choices on performance.
+In more recent work, I have built a dataset covering the speech recognition industry since its inception in 1952 in order to understand how entrants formulate technical commercialization strategies and the impact of these choices on performance.